Bedwetting Nocturnal Enuresis | Overview

-Some of the options offered here at Children's include:
+Some of the options offered here at Boston Children's include:

-In addition, Children's understands that enuresis can cause emotional problems for your child.
-Our Division of Developmental Medicine is uniquely qualified to treat your whole child—physically and psychologically.
+- In addition, Boston Children's understands that enuresis can cause emotional problems for your child.
+Our Division of Developmental Medicine is uniquely qualified to treat your whole child — physically and psychologically.
 A compassionate team of professionals address your child’s physical symptoms and emotional well-being and help your child stay dry.

-Experts in Children's Center for Pediatric Sleep Disorders carefully learn about bedwetting and any other problems your child is having with sleep, and then thoughtfully develop a plan for solving them.
+- Experts in the Center for Pediatric Sleep Disorders carefully learn about bedwetting and any other problems your child is having with sleep, and then thoughtfully develop a plan for solving them.

 Bedwetting Nocturnal Enuresis | Diagnosis & Treatments